Dear Mr Ruan

 In fact, Kyle had been bludgeoned to death.

-Before I describe the scene inside (of which you have seen the photographs) I should mention that I still do not know how security was circumvented.
+Before describing the scene inside (of which you have seen the photographs) I should mention that I still do not know how security was circumvented.
 Did someone lure Kyle to the gate then force him at gunpoint to unlock?
 Did someone – as unlikely as it seems – have unauthorised keys to the premises?
 Adele Mockrie?
 Someone more trusted?
-Or did a person well known to Kyle ring and get him to leave his post then admit that person under some pretence?
+Or did a person well known to Kyle ring and get him to leave his post then admit that person under some pretense?
 We still have no clues to any of this.
 If somebody had rung and said there was an emergency involving his family he was unlikely to have reacted without verifying.
 (Kyle was one of those smart, capable peninsular guys who work below their intelligence and ability till age thirty so they can spend most of their time surfing.)

 When I stepped inside I was expecting to see signs of damage or theft, especially theft of files and papers.
 Yet there was none of that.